 Learn more about microservices at Uber here.

 In 2010, Zalando hit a wall.
-Their existing Magento-based eCommerce system couldn’t handle any more load.
-With 10,000 employees on board (1000 of whom are in technology) and over 3 billion in revenues, the company was in urgent need of a new IT infrastructure.
+Their existing third-party PHP-based eCommerce system couldn’t handle any more load.
+The company was in urgent need of a new platform to allow further growth, so it built its own Java- and Postgres-based monolithic system.
 Their transition process from monolith to microservices started in 2015.
-The new microservice architecture was designed and built in close relationship with their organizational structure, culture and business logic.
-Since there weren’t too many similar cases back then, both the tech and business teams’ had to take on a new mindset: expect failure, take end-to-end responsibility, treat software as a service and take the API-first approach.
+The transition was accompanied by a change in organizational structure and culture.
+Both tech and business teams had to take on a new mindset: “you build it, you run it”, “expect failure”, end-to-end responsibility, and treat your software as a service.

 Learn more about microservices at Zalando here.